thenanox/theharness/README.md

 - itch.io: _coming soon_
 - Wavedash: _coming soon_

-> ⚠️ **Are the links above 404?** GitHub Pages has to be enabled once by
-> hand before any of the preview URLs resolve — the workflow already
-> publishes the built game to the `gh-pages` branch, but GitHub won't
-> serve anything until Pages is switched on.
-See **First-time setup**
-> below.
-It takes 20 seconds.

 ### Iteration loop — every commit is playable

 Every push to **any** branch auto-deploys to a GitHub Pages subfolder via